bioexcel/qmmm_bpg/QMMM_parameterisation.rst

 -------------------------------
 Dealing with the QM-MM boundary
 -------------------------------

-A localized orbital is introduced at the boundary between the regions

 Once you have chosen the QM atoms you must deal with any bonds at the boundaries of the QM region, between MM and QM atoms.
 This is to ensure that there are no dangling QM bonds.